Skip to main content

 Subjects: Categorical Data Analysis, Civil and Environmental Engineering, Civil Engineering, Engineering, Environmental Monitoring, Geographic Information Sciences, Human Geography, Other Computer Sciences, Physical and Environmental Geography, Remote Sensing, Risk Analysis, Spatial Science, Structural Engineering

 As local governments increasingly adopt geospatial Climate and Disaster Risk Assessment (CDRA) to inform prospective public policy, the reliability of existing static risk intelligence is challenged by the continuous evolution of building exposure, population distribution, and physical vulnerability.
-Recent multi-temporal datasets of the built environment, derived from Earth Observation and [...]
+Recent multi-temporal datasets of the built environment, derived from Earth Observation, have [...]

 Prediction of Land Surface Temperature under overcast skies using Data Fusion and Deep Learning approach